 Numerous studies have examined the association between vitamin D and risk of breast cancer.
 Most, but not all, have found that low levels of vitamin D increase risk of breast cancer whereas higher levels are protective.
 However, one 2015 study reported that daily supplementation with 2000 IU vitamin D (but not 400 IU) increased the level of a tumor promoting enzyme (PGE2) in the nipple fluid of women at high risk for breast cancer:

-- A 2015 study reported that women at high risk for breast cancer taking 2000 IU vitamin D daily experienced a 20% increase in a tumor promoting prostaglandin (PGE2) in their nipple fluid.
+- Another study reported that women at high risk for breast cancer taking 2000 IU vitamin D daily experienced a 20% increase in a tumor promoting prostaglandin (PGE2) in their nipple fluid.
 Normal-risk women did not experience this increase.
 There was no significant change in circulating levels of PGE2.

 - A study with U.S. and Swedish participants found an association between high circulating vitamin D levels and reduced breast cancer risk only in premenopausal women.